En-Be/We-Touch/APPROACH.md

 ![wip024](wip/wip024.gif)

+## Session 058

+**Tue Mar 24 09:55:24 -

+**To do**
+- remove shader variant compiler

+**Done**
+- cleared the list of always built in shaders but that broke ui elements
+- adding ui/ default back to the shader list fixed it
+- saved the shader variants to an asset but that made the build longer and crash

 ## Tasks

+- edit controls for ios
 - Continue with particle type implementing
     - Next 4 with same behaviour but triangle sprite?
     - 4 after that same behaviour but with cross sprite?